V4Fire/Client/src/components/friends/info-render/README.md

 It is worth noting that the data collection and rendering methods are configurable through separate strategies, allowing for flexible customization.

-## How to include this module to your component?
+## How to Include This Module in Your Component?

 By default, any component that inherits from [[iBlock]] will have the `infoRender` property.
 Additionally, it will have the `initInfoRender` method that is automatically triggered when